 Legal risks can bear the risk of loss because of an unexpected application of a law or regulation or because a contract cannot be enforced.
-A contract for securities lending or (reverse) repurchase agreement transactions may be invalid or unenforceable.
+A (reverse) repurchase agreement transaction contract may be invalid or unenforceable.
 Even if the collateral arrangement has been set up correctly, there is a risk that the relevant insolvency law imposes a stay that prevents the collateral taker from liquidating the collateral.